 In general terms, operators will be limited to only the student data information needed for the educational technology such as student name, email, school, class, grade.
-Operators who request additional student data beyond class rostering data will be required to provide additional parent notice or obtain parent consent to do so.
+Operators who request additional student data beyond class rostering data will be required to provide justification for such collection, and may be required to provide additional parent notice or obtain parent consent to do so.